FINAL DAYS to renew your 2025/2026 APC. Apply by Thursday 27 March to make sure there's time for everyone to get through the process.

 Keri Parata - Lay person

-Keri’s connections are Te Atiawa on her father’s family side, with direct links to Wi Parata te Kakakura (great-great grandfather).
-He was a member of parliament in the 1870’s, prominent in litigation in Māori land cases – the most notable being against the bishop of Wellington where Judge Prendegast famously declared that the Treaty of Waitangi was “a simple nullity” that “had been signed between a civilised nation and a group of savages”.
+Keri’s connections are Te Atiawa on her father’s side, with direct links to Wi Parata te Kakakura (great-great grandfather) - he was a member of parliament in the 1870’s, prominent in litigation in Māori land cases – the most notable being against the bishop of Wellington where Judge Prendegast famously declared that the Treaty of Waitangi was “a simple nullity” that “had been signed between a civilised nation and a group of savages”.

 Keri’s father’s mother’s side is Ngai Tahu.
 Her great-great grandfather, Huriwhenua Taiaroa, was also a member of parliament.
 Her grandmother’s father was a prominent rugby player for New Zealand.
 Keri’s proud of her heritage, although admits there is a lot more she could learn.